This page is intended to talk about making memories and our identify.

 Each of use tend to prefer one channel or another – usually Visual, but often Auditory and less often Kinesthetic.
 This has a large impact on how we see the world and convey our understanding to another.
 Notice how animals are often very different in their use of information channels.

 There are others, such as smell, the olfactory system, but the human ability to use this channel appears to have faded over millenia of evolution.

 USING TOUCH IN EXPERIMENTS

 If we do have reduced sensitivity to touch, there are still many opportunities to experiment with it.
 One set of strategies can be found in the work of Emotional Freedom Therapy (EFT), home of the idea of ‘tapping’ and one of the so-called Energy Therapies.
-I’m not sure how tapping works, but I’ve seen it help some people and my general philosophy is ‘if it works, don’t knock it’.
+I’m not sure how tapping works, but I’ve seen it help some people and my general philosophy, as stated elsewhere, is ‘if it works, don’t knock it’.

 The manual says that ” Western medical science tends to focus on the chemical nature of the body and has not paid much attention to these subtle, but powerful, energy flows“

 and “by simply tapping near the end points of your energy meridians you can experience some profound changes in your emotional and physical health.
 These changes would not occur if there was no energy system“.

 This fits in with Dan Siegel’s view of Mind as having an energy flow between relating parts that organises information into some coherent order.
 See if the ‘ingredients’ in the EFT manual, available via the link, above, gives you more insight into the ‘energy systems’ and, more importantly, any inspiration for a safe experiment.